Quality guru Shigeo Shingo is credited with developing the concept of Just-in-Time Manufacturing (JIT) which involves the coordination of:

 That is the first step.
 Then the willingness to properly plan within their own four walls and the entire supply chain.

-A small error in planning a JIT program can lead to significant downtime in a workcell or assembly line resulting in a sizable (and unplanned) impact to cash flow and the bottom line.
+A small error in planning a JIT program can lead to significant downtime in a workcell or assembly line resulting in a sizable (and unplanned) impact to cash flow and bottom line.

 To achieve the best results and take the maximum risk in reducing inventory levels, JIT requires the following prerequisites BEFORE implementation: